tnwei/tnwei.github.io/content/posts/ioai2024-mysterynet-explained.md

 # Acknowledgements

 - The idea to do this arose from speaking to Chris (Romania) over making interesting olympiad questions.
-- Thanks to Fredrik's (Sweden) interest in flags, I had someone to share my progress with as I was making this, which is grealy appreciated.
+- Thanks to Fredrik's (Sweden) interest in flags, I had someone to share my progress with as I was making this, which is greatly appreciated!
-- Thanks to my students for being my beta-testers.
+- Thanks to my students for being my beta-testers ;)